suseclee/monitoring/README-nfs.md

    ~~~
    2. ```kubectl apply -f test-pod.yaml```
    3. check the test-pod
-      + if you see tes-pod is a pending status, then there is a problem with server connection or configuration to NFS.
+      + if you see tes-pod is a pending status, then there is a problem with server connection, configuration to NFS client, or not enough storage space.
       ```kubectl get pod -n monitoring```
       + if you see test-pod is completed, then you are ready to use nfs PVC.
       ```kubectl get pod -n monitoring --show-all```